tmobile/magentaA11y/_checklist-web/snackbar-toast.md

 ## Only use toast to _reinforce_ updates

-If using a snackbar is unavoidable, it should only be used for non-critical messaging.
+If using a snackbar is unavoidable, it must only be used for non-critical messaging.

-The status injected should also be discernable on the page _without the snackbar_.
+The status injected must also be discernable on the page _without the snackbar_.

 ### Practical example